 In each year, students work together on show teams while managing a a staff of undergraduate assistants.
 This immediate engagement in leadership roles serves as a laboratory for applying academic training.

-Additionally, students work in a variety of other areas including but not limited to: audience development and engagement; box office, front of house management, department public relations, development and donor relations, among others.
+Additionally, students work in a variety of other areas including but not limited to: audience development and engagement, box office, front of house management, department public relations, and development and donor relations among others.
 Assignments may change.

 During the course of their studies, students are required to complete two semester-long internships with a professional theatre or other cultural organization.